The double bottom pattern is a bullish reversal chart pattern that occurs at the end of a downtrend and signals a possible trend reversal.

 As soon as the pair breaks above the neckline, the USD/CAD moves up higher and the momentum has shifted.

 Although the double bottom pattern is usually observed at the end of a downtrend, it can also be identified in a ranging market.
-As shown in the chart below, the price has first and second lows and a neckline.
+As shown in the chart below, the price has first and second lows and a neckline, but this time, in a ranging market mode.

 Then, once the price rises above the neckline, a shift in momentum occurs and the market sentiment turns bullish.